 These large saltwater clams that are native to the Puget Sound and have been known to live for at least 160 years.
 They are characterized by their long 'necks', or siphons, which can grow to more than 1 meter long.

-The word "dinosaur" is commonly used to describe an old person, but when it refers to a tuataras, the term is as literal as it is metaphorical.
-The two species of tuatara alive today are the only surviving members of an order that flourished about 200 million years ago — they are living dinosaurs.
+The word "dinosaur" is commonly used to describe an old person, but when it refers to a tuataras, the term is perfectly metaphorical.
+The two species of tuatara alive today are the only surviving members of an order that flourished about 200 million years ago — they are living fossils.
 They are also among the longest-lived vertebrates on Earth, with some individuals living for between 100 and 200 years.

 These colorful deep sea creatures are tube worms (L. luymesi) that live along hydrocarbon vents on the ocean floor.
 They have been known to live 170 years, but many scientists believe there may be some that have lived for more than 250 years.